ubdsgroup/ubdsgroup.github.io/team/_posts/2016-10-15-amol-salunkhe.md

 image: /images/team/amol-salunkhe.jpg
 cv: /pdfs/team/amol-salunkhe-cv.pdf
 linkedin: amol-salunkhe-959513a
-alumni: false
+alumni: true
 ---

-Amol has been a PhD student in the group since 2017.
+Amol graduated in 2022 and is currently working at American Express.